zealousweb/smart-appointment-booking/readme.txt

 - [Form.io Library Terms of Use](https://www.form.io/terms)
 - [Form.io Library Privacy Policy](https://www.form.io/privacy)

+## Boostrap

+This is used.
+- jquery-3.7.
+0.min.js

 == Installation ==
 Installing the plugin is easy.
 Just follow these steps: